Family Wellbeing

 The mental health toll

-Parents who work full time while raising neurodivergent children are often overwhelmed, and have little time for self care or to attend to mental health concerns.
-When daily life consists of working for eight hours and spending before and after work hours caring for a child with developmental differences, burnout is almost guaranteed.
+Parents who work full-time while raising neurodiverse children are often overwhelmed and have little time for self-care or to attend to mental health concerns.
+When daily life consists of working for eight hours while also spending before and after work hours caring for a child with developmental differences, burnout is almost guaranteed.

 Mo shares the mental health challenges of working from home while caring for his autistic son: